gramineproject/contrib/Curated-Apps/workloads/redis/README.md

     |-- redis-gsc.dockerfile.template      # Template used by `curation_script.sh` to create a
     |                                        wrapper dockerfile `redis-gsc.dockerfile` that
     |                                        includes user-provided inputs such as `ca.cert`
-    |                                        file and run-time arguments into the graminized Redis
+    |                                        file and command-line arguments into the graminized
-    |                                        image.
+    |                                        Redis image.
     |-- redis.manifest.template            # Template used by `curation_script.sh` to create a
     |                                        user manifest file (with basic set of values defined
     |                                        for graminizing Redis images), that will be passed to